santiment/academy/src/docs/metrics/details/latency.md

 - Binance Chain - Around 5 inutes
 - EOS - Around 1 minute

 After the block is considered confirmed and its data is fetched, the data processing can take anywhere from a few minutes to few hours.
-The upper limits are:
+The upper limits
+are:

 - For 5-minute interval metrics processing the data can take up to 20 minutes most
 - For daily metrics processing the data can take up to 2 hours

+## Social Data Latency

+Each one of the social data source:

+- telegram
+- reddit
+- discord
+- professional traders chats
+- bitcointalk -twitter

+is being processed separately and usually doesn't take longer than 1 minute.

+The emerging trends are computed once per hour so they become available a few minutes after every round hour

 ## Price Latency